 What levels do the courses correspond to in the National Framework of Qualifications (NFQ)?

-The programmes offered range from Level 7 to 9 in the NFQ.
+The courses offered range from Level 7 to 9 in the NFQ.

 What will it cost?

-Programme prices vary from course to course.
-You should check out the fees section on the programme descriptor for details on fees, scholarships and method of payment.
+Course prices vary from course to course.
+You should check out the fees section on the course webpage for details on fees, scholarships and method of payment.

 How long will it take?